A new computational framework for log-concave density estimation: Beyond log-concave density estimation

 \subsection{Quasi-concave density estimation}

 Another route to estimate an $s$-concave density (or even a more general class) is via the following problem:

 where $\Psi:\R \rightarrow (-\infty,\infty]$ is a decreasing, proper convex function.
-When $\Psi(y) = e^{-y}$, \eqref{eqn:quasi-concave} is equivalent to the MLE for log-concave density estimation \eqref{Eq:MLE}, by \citet[][Theorem~1]{cule2010maximum}.
-This problem, proposed by \cite{koenker2010quasi}, is called \emph{quasi-concave} density estimation. \citet[][Theorem~4.1]{koenker2010quasi} show that under some assumptions on $\Psi$, there exists a solution to~\eqref{eqn:quasi-concave}, and if $\Psi$ is strictly convex, then the solution is unique.
+When $\Psi(y) = e^{-y}$, \eqref{eqn:quasi-concave} is equivalent to the MLE for log-concave density estimation \eqref{Eq:MLE}, by \citet[Theorem~1]{cule2010maximum}.
+This problem, proposed by \cite{koenker2010quasi}, is called {\emph{quasi-concave}} density estimation. \citet[Theorem~4.1]{koenker2010quasi} show that under some assumptions on $\Psi$, there exists a solution to~\eqref{eqn:quasi-concave}, and if $\Psi$ is strictly convex, then the solution is unique.
 Furthermore, if $\Psi$ is differentiable on the interior of its domain, then the optimal solution to the dual of \eqref{eqn:quasi-concave} is a probability density $p$ such that $p=-\Psi'(\varphi)$, and the dual problem can be regarded as minimizing different distances or entropies (depending on~$\Psi$) between the empirical distribution of the data and $p$.
 In particular, when $\beta \geq 1$ and $\Psi(y) = \mathbbm{1}_{\{y \leq 0\}}(-y)^\beta/\beta$, and when $\beta < 0$ and $\Psi(y) = -y^\beta/\beta$ for $y \geq 0$ (with $\Psi(y) = \infty$ otherwise), the dual problem of~\eqref{eqn:quasi-concave} is essentially minimizing the R\'enyi divergence and we have the primal-dual relationship $p=|\varphi|^{\beta-1}$.
 In fact, this amounts to estimating an $s$-concave density via R\'enyi divergence minimization with $\beta=1+1/s$ and $s \in (-1,\infty) \setminus \{0\}$.
 We therefore consider the problem

-The proof of the following result is similar to that of \Cref{thm:s-concave-MLE}, and is omitted for brevity. \begin{thm} Given a decreasing proper convex function $\Psi$, the quasi-concave density estimation problem \eqref{eqn:quasi-concave} is equivalent to the following convex minimization problem:
+The proof of Theorem~\ref{thm:quasi-concave} is similar to that of Theorem~\ref{thm:s-concave-MLE}, and is omitted for brevity. \begin{theorem} Given a decreasing proper convex function $\Psi$, the quasi-concave density estimation problem \eqref{eqn:quasi-concave} is equivalent to the following convex problem: